This post was most recently updated on October 7th, 2018

 Dubbed as the “Number Fever,” the promo offered by Pepsi-Cola Products Philippines promised to give away 1 million pesos to whoever would get a bottle cap with the numbers “349” printed on it.

 As it turned out, there was a technical glitch: Pepsi accidentally printed 800,000 caps with the winning numbers.

 In the end, the company spent more than 200 million pesos to pay up to 500,000 disappointed claimants.
 The case of the infamous “Pepsi 349” fiasco was finally closed in 2006.

 4. A former military captain in the Philippines who died in the sinking of Titanic.

 A former journalist, Archibald Willingham Butt was a well-known military aide and adviser to US presidents William Howard Taft and Theodore Roosevelt.
 He joined the army who fought during the Spanish-American War.

 After the war ended, he was assigned to the Philippines as a volunteer and later promoted to Assistant Quartermaster with the rank of Captain.
 He stayed in Manila until July 1903.

 In 1912, after a short trip to Europe, Butt embarked on the Titanic to return to the US.
 Sadly, he was one of the victims who perished when the ship sank.
 His body was never recovered.

-5. Jaz Cola, a beverage produced by The Coca-Cola Company, was specifically made for Filipinos in the Visayas.
+5. Jaz Cola, a cola brand specifically made for the Visayas.